30 November 2021 (updated: 25 July 2024)

 Doctor-on-demand & telemedicine services

-Telemedicine is not only a comfort for patients and doctors, as it saves time and commute costs.
+Telemedicine is not only a comfort for patients and doctors, but it also saves time and reduces commute costs.
 It is also a step towards better safety precautions for all.

 AI-based self-diagnosis apps